Xande Silva: West Ham United

 Silva joined West Ham United for an undisclosed fee on 2 August 2018, signing a three-year contract and being recruited initially for the under-23 team.
 He scored a four-minute hat-trick on his Premier League 2 debut 11 days later, against Tottenham Hotspur.

 Silva made his Premier League debut on 30 December 2018 in a 2–0 away defeat to Burnley, coming on as a second-half substitute for Marko Arnautović.
 He missed the start of the 2019–20 season due to illness; rushed into hospital in Portugal, he underwent emergency bowel surgery from which he was recuperating.

 On 5 October 2020, Silva was loaned to Aris for the season.
 He scored his first goal in the Super League Greece on 2 December, his individual effort capping the 3–0 win at AEL.

 Nottingham Forest

 On 31 August 2021, Silva joined EFL Championship club Nottingham Forest on a two-year deal for an undisclosed fee.
 His maiden appearance took place on 15 September, when he replaced Lyle Taylor midway through the second half of an eventual 0–2 home loss against Middlesbrough.

 Dijon

 On 2 August 2022, Silva signed a three-year contract with Dijon for an undisclosed fee.
+He ranked second in his team in the scoring department at six (alongside Bryan Soumaré), but they were relegated from Ligue 2 after finishing third-bottom.

+Atlanta United

+In August 2023, Silva was loaned to Atlanta United of Major League Soccer for the remainder of the campaign.
+On 4 December, after starting in eight of his regular season appearances and scoring twice in the playoffs, a transfer option was exercised and he agreed to a two-year deal with the option of another year.

+Later career

+On 23 April 2025, St. Louis City acquired Silva.
+He moved to the Israeli Premier League in August, with Hapoel Tel Aviv.
+He was sent off just eight minutes into his debut for the latter, a 2–2 away draw against Maccabi Bnei Reineh.